Owen D. Young: Career

 Young represented Stone and Webster in a successful case against GE around 1911 and through that case came to the attention of Charles A. Coffin, the first president of General Electric.
 After the death of GE's General Counsel Hinsdill Parsons in April 1912, Coffin invited Young to become the company's Chief Counsel and Young moved to Schenectady.
-He became GE's president in 1922 and then in the same year was appointed inaugural chairman, serving in that position until 1939.
+He became GE's president in 1922 and then in the same year was appointed chairman, serving in that position until 1939.
 Under his guidance and teaming with president Gerard Swope, GE shifted into the extensive manufacturing of home electrical appliances, establishing the company as a leader in this field and speeding the mass electrification of farms, factories and transportation systems within the US.

 In 1919, at the request of the government, he created the Radio Corporation of America (RCA) to combat the threat of English control over the world's radio communications against America's struggling radio industry.
 He became its augmentation chairman and served in that position until 1929, helping to establish America's lead in the burgeoning technology of radio, making RCA the largest radio company in the world.
 In 1928, he was appointed to the board of trustees of the Rockefeller Foundation under a major reorganization of that institution, serving on that board also up to 1939.

 Young's participation in President Woodrow Wilson's Second Industrial Conference following World War I marked the beginning of his counseling of five U.S. presidents.
 In 1924, he coauthored the Dawes Plan, which provided for a reduction in the annual amount of German reparations.
-In the late 1920s investments fell, and Germany again defaulted on its payments.
-In 1929 a new international body met to consider a program for the final release of German obligations; Young acted as chairman.
+After the Allied Powers had settled their war debts to Washington, a new international body met beginning in 1928 to consider a program for the final release of German obligations; Young acted as chairman.
 Germany's total reparations were reduced and spread over 59 annual payments.
 After establishing this "Young Plan", Young was named Time Magazine's Man of the Year in 1929.
 The Young Plan collapsed with the coming of the Great Depression.

 Young was also instrumental in plans for a state university system in New York.

 In 1932, he was a candidate for the Democratic presidential nomination.
 He did not campaign actively, but his friends promoted his candidacy beginning in 1930 and at the 1932 Democratic National Convention.
 He was highly regarded by candidates Alfred E. Smith and Franklin D. Roosevelt, and some convention observers speculated that they would support Young in the event of a convention deadlock.